Flip flop thru-hikes

 - Reaching the White Mountains in July, before peak crowds

-- Reaching Maine in late July/August, when black flies are gone, lakes warm enough to enjoy swimming
+- Reaching Maine in late July/August, when black flies are gone and lakes are warm enough to enjoy swimming

 - Plenty of time to reach Katahdin in Maine before it closes